YakDesigners/YakDesigners/README.md

 # MyNotesApp

-MyNotesApp is a feature-rich notes application that offers secure note-taking with encryption, note tagging, image attachments, and a powerful search function.
+NotesApp is a feature-rich notes application that offers secure note-taking with encryption, note tagging, image attachments, and a powerful search function.
 Ideal for personal and professional use, MyNotesApp ensures your notes are well-organized and accessible.

 ## Features